 How to Declutter: A Minimalist’s Guide to Moving Home

 As someone who has personally moved numerous times in my life, I like to think that I have become somewhat of a moving expert.
 When it comes to moving home, I have tried and tested all methods.
-I’ve hired packers and movers, signed up friends and family to help, done the job myself, rented a truck, drip-fed items into my new property over a few weeks, and so much more…whatever moving option there is, I’m pretty sure I’ve tried it!
+I’ve hired packers and removal companies, signed up friends and family to help, done the job myself, rented a truck, drip-fed items into my new property over a few weeks, and so much more…whatever moving option there is, I’m pretty sure I’ve tried it!

 However, if there is one thing I’ve learnt in all my years of regular moving, it’s that we all own so.
 Much.
 Stuff.